How did the Church Lose the Better Part of two Generations?

 If churches continue to do the same things they will continue to get the same results.
 Churches simply must do more teaching and training.
 It’s definitely time to stop telling children and teens sanitized Bible stories and start teaching doctrine.
 If nothing else Christian kids need to be able to clearly articulate what they believe about life and God and why they believe it by the time they graduate from high school.

-How do we get millennials to think and behave biblically?
+And finally, the really big question: how do we get millennials and Gen Z to think and behave biblically?

 This is a much more critical issue than simply luring them back to church.
 Truth-be-told if we jump to find ways to fill our churches with a group who do think or behave biblically just to get them back we will destroy Christianity.
 The answer to the millennial conundrum is not to soften the churches stance on hard issues.
-The answer is to do the hard work of clarifying biblical truth to a biblically illiterate generation.
+The answer is to pray for this generation like we have never prayed before and then do the hard work of clarifying biblical truth to a biblically illiterate generation.

 Leave a Reply